My Favorite Videos

 Now, as the golf downswing begins, you have to reverse the process to unwind while keeping your head behind the ball.
 The main reason golfers move their heads in front of the ball at impact is pushing from the right side.
 They do this in an effort to try and get too much power from the body because they don't have enough lag or don't know how to use lag properly for club head speed.

 STEP 3: USE THE RIGHT ARM TO KEEP THE HEAD BEHIND THE BALL

-It may seem strange to focus on the right arm while discussing keeping your head behind the ball, but it is the key.
+It may seem strange to focus on the right arm while discussing keeping your head behind the ball, but it is part of the formula to help get the arms back in front of the chest at impact.
 Take a look at Tiger keeping his head behind the golf ball at impact in the swing sequence below.

 Note how Tiger stays very centered and demonstrates the correct head position in golf.
 If you're pushing from the right leg or right side of the body, it will be nearly impossible for you to keep your head positioned behind the golf ball.
 However, you can use the extension of the right arm to help deliver the golf club back to the ball.
 When combined with the proper movements of the left arm in the golf swing, you'll have a picture perfect impact position just like you see above.

 DOES THE HEAD EVER MOVE IN FRONT OF THE BALL?

 One tiny detail that shouldn't be overlooked is the position of Tiger Woods' head in the frame on the left.
 You should note that his head has in fact moved slightly in front of the line it was on at address.
 This is actually an important fundamental of the golf swing - your head DOES move in front of the ball, but then it moves back as you being to release the golf club.